 Cashless payment systems are becoming an area of focus for many schools.
 Not only for safety reasons, but also speed and convenience.
 New technologies such as NFC (Near Field Communication) take security, control and convenience to new heights.
-Near-Field Communication is the new standard in transactions and transport management.
+NFC cards are the new standard in transactions and transport management.
 NFC cards with cloud based data systems can be used to combine a series of functions streamlining campus transactions and control structures.
 This was the driving force behind the decision to collaborate with Allxs and the implementation of the smart school ID system at St John’s College.

 Peter Henning, IT manager for the St John’s campus, has been at the forefront of implementing new technologies and streamlining systems for quite some time.
-With the recent implementation of NFC door locks for the dormitories, the possibility to deliver a single smart school ID that could open doors, pay for meals, and manage bus rides was just what they were looking for.
+With the recent implementation of NFC door locks for the dormitories, the possibility of using NFC cards that could open doors, pay for meals, and manage bus rides was just what they were looking for.
 St John’s College has been operating a cashless tuckshop for many years so migrating to a new system had to offer more value than a different way to do the same thing.
 Dave Vermeulen, head of finance, also expressed that there was a great need for a system capable of easily integrating into existing systems that could help minimise the amount of independent data sources that needed to be independently collated.

 The Allxs platform combines the foundation to deliver this in several ways.
 The everchanging landscape requires a system that can deliver an integrated platform that can be shared by several parties with their own security and privacy intact.
 St John’s College is the perfect example of a complex ecosystem of suppliers, parents, faculty, and students.
 This requires a system that allows each party to manage their businesses independently, but streamlined, ensuring a superior end-user experience.

 As with many schools, their tuckshop is outsourced to a catering company which in this instance is Chartwells.
 The campus also hosts an onsite restaurant and coffee shop.
-The Allxs Smart Student ID gives parents the control to manage spending and dietary requirements, and provides access to detailed reporting and communication.
+The Allxs cashless school card ID gives parents the control to manage spending and dietary requirements, and provides access to detailed reporting and communication.
 Chartwells is provided with a fully functional cashless point of sale system with stock management, reporting and an advanced pre-order system which improve efficiencies and controls waste.
 Mr Michael Darck, the Regional Manager for Chartwells, shared his directive to encourage healthier eating habits on campus whilst creating excitement and motivation.
-The Allxs platform is up to the challenge, utilising the loyalty and reward management module to help achieve this goal.
+The Allxs cashless school card is up to the challenge, utilising the loyalty and reward management module to help achieve this goal.
 Students will be rewarded with points and vouchers for healthy eating habits through the seamlessly integrated loyalty engine in the cashless point of sale.